-Yes, the gross yield is approximately 9-12% before taxes and maintanance.
-Taxes is fixed, so no uncertainty there, but costs to maintanence is still unknown.
-The absolute number in rent per apartment is quite low, and each apartment requires sofa/bed, TV, wardrobe and dinner table with chairs.
-I have calculated about 10% of gross income in maintanence.
+Yes, the gross yield is approximately 9-12% before taxes and maintenance.
+Taxes are fixed, so no uncertainty there, but costs to maintenance is still unknown.
+The absolute number in rent per apartment is quite low, and each apartment requires a sofa/bed, TV, wardrobe and dining table with chairs.
+I have calculated about 10% of gross income in maintenance.

 I am only buying from the same developer (so far).
 Their concept is to buy old factories or similar buildings from Soviet times.
-They demolish most of the interior, and install new plumbing, heating, electronics etc. They give you up to 10% discount from selling price the more apartments you buy.
+They demolish most of the interior and install new plumbing, heating, electronics etc. They give you up to a 10% discount from the selling price the more apartments you buy.
 The more apartments the customer buys, the less hassle for them.
-The developer also register the bilding/apartments as “apartment hotel” in the landbook.
+The developer also registers the building/apartments as “apartment hotel” in the land book.
 They do this to avoid mandatory additional things like garages, lawns, trees etc. As a rental investment, I can more easily get rid of problematic tenants if registered as a hotel.
-If it was registered as normal apartments, the tenants would have a stronger backing from the laws, ie. much more difficult to get rid of them.
+If it was registered as normal apartments, the tenants would have stronger backing from the laws, ie. much more difficult to get rid of them.
 As of now, they have to vacate the apartments after 7 days if they do not pay.
 That is regulated by the written agreement I have made.

-I guess about 85% of the apartments to the developer are 18 to 35 square metres, and all are studios.
+I guess about 85% of the apartments to the developer are 18 to 35 square meters, and all are studios.
 Most people buy to use it as a permanent residence.
-In one of the projects the developer estimated that 25% of the buyers are foreign.
-Many businessmen buy instead of paying for hotel.
+In one of the projects, the developer estimated that 25% of the buyers are foreign.
+Many businessmen buy instead of paying for hotels.

 Will the registration of the apartments as a hotel softening the future price?
 I do not think so.
 Anyway, I expect the high yield to make up for it.
 I do not expect any price increase adjusted for inflation.
 I invest to get a high yield and to protect my assets from monetary inflation.